Here's Our Rant About UnitedHealth Group Incorporated (UNH)

-UnitedHealth Group Incorporated (NYSE:UNH) went down by -2.18% from its latest closing price compared to the recent 1-year high of $425.98.
-The company’s stock price has collected 0.09% of gains in the last five trading sessions.
+UnitedHealth Group Incorporated (NYSE:UNH) went up by 0.43% from its latest closing price compared to the recent 1-year high of $425.98.
+The company’s stock price has collected -0.32% of loss in the last five trading sessions.
 Press Release reported on 05/06/21 that UnitedHealthcare to Offer New Post-Discharge Support for Retirees With Employer Group Medicare Advantage Plans

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.